 When I traveled to Canada last summer, I flew from, or to, Montreal, Ottawa and Toronto.
 At each airport, I noticed that the departure boards were organized differently from those in Europe.
 For example, the next photo is one that I took at Montreal’s Pierre Elliot Trudeau International Airport.
 Do you notice the difference?

-In Canada, the departure boards are organized alphabetically by destination.
+In Canada, they organize the departure boards alphabetically by destination.
 This board also provides the logo of the airline company instead of just the call letters as in the photo above.

 At the Canadian airports, I find it a bit easier to locate my flights.
-Even when there are multiple flights to the same destination, as is the case with London/Heathrow in the photo above, I can quickly narrow the field and then zoom in on my flight.
-In photo above, I am pretty sure that the three flights to London/Heathrow at 22:25 were actually the same flight as American Airlines, British Airways and Iberia are all members of the One World Alliance.
-It is very helpful to have all three posted because different people purchase tickets for the same flight but through different companies.
-(What is a bit odd—and not so helpful—is that the 20:05 Air Canada flight to London/Healthrow is inserted in the middle of those other flights and out of order chronologically.)
+Even when there are multiple flights to the same destination, as is the case with London/Heathrow in the photo above, I can quickly narrow the field and find my flight.
+The three flights to London/Heathrow at 22:25 were the same flight, just different flight codes.
+What was odd—and not helpful—is that they placed the 20:05 Air Canada flight to London/Healthrow in the middle of those other flights and out of order chronologically.

 In a completely unscientific study, I watched passengers in both airports to gauge how quickly they could find their flights.
 The amount of information was about the same in both locations.
 The screen in Brussels above is bigger than the one in Montreal, but there were more screens in Montreal.
-Now, I could be wrong, but it appeared to me that people spent less time searching in Montreal than in Brussels.
+It appeared to me that people spent less time searching in Montreal than in Brussels.

-The lesson in all of this, when it comes to presenting, and particularly slide presentations, is that you want to make your ideas as easy to understand as possible.
+The lesson, when it comes to presenting, and particularly slide presentations, is that you want to make your ideas as easy to understand as possible.
 Have one main idea for each slide; don’t use too much text; eliminate distracting visuals and colours; bring bullet points in one at a time; give concrete examples; highlight the relevant data in a chart or graph; don’t flip through the slides too quickly.

 Every time you present, you take your audience on a journey.
 Make sure they reach their destination!